adriacv17/datafun-06-projects/README.md

 3. Repository Essentials
     a.
 Add a .gitignore file from a previous Python project.
     b.
 Add a requirements.txt file to hold external dependencies for Jupyter notebooks and others as you need them.
-4. Update README.md
+4. Update README.md<br>
     a.
-Modify the README.md to include your name, the link to your repo, and the focus of this project repository.
+Modify the README.md to include your name, the link to your repo, and the focus of this project repository.<br>
     b.
-Include instructions with the exact commands to:
+Include instructions with the exact commands to:<br>
         1. Create and activate your virtual environment.
         2. Install all required external dependencies.
     c.
 Execute your Python files.